tinkkit/tink-stick-to-top-angular/README.md

 ## What is this repository for?

-The Tink Angular stick to top provides a way to keep your div sticking to the top of your page.
+The Tink Angular stick to top directive provides a way to keep your div sticking to the top of your page.

-Tink is an in-house developed easy-to-use front end framework for quick prototyping and simple deployment of all kinds of websites and apps, keeping a uniform and consistent look and feel.
+Tink is an in-house developed easy-to-use front-end framework for quick prototyping and simple deployment of all kinds of websites and apps, keeping a uniform and consistent look and feel.

 ## Setup